tetsuo13/TeamsStatusPub/README.md

 ### Directly Update Home Assistant

 If the computer that Teams is installed on can reach Home Assistant on the network, then [EBOOZE/TeamsStatus](https://github.com/EBOOZ/TeamsStatus) may be worth a try.
-After creating the status sensors in Home Assistant then provide TeamStatus with a long-lived access token, it will determine your availability from Teams locally and reach out to Home Assistant to set the values of the sensors accordingly.
+After creating the status sensors in Home Assistant and providing TeamStatus with a long-lived access token, it will determine your availability from Teams locally and reach out to Home Assistant to set the values of the sensors accordingly.

 ### Teams Status Pub